-Your benefits, such as vacation, sick leave, or holiday benefits, will not accrue during a military leave.
+Your benefits, such as vacation will not accrue during a military leave.
 When you return from leave, the benefits will start accruing again.

 If you are on military leave for up to 30 days, you must return to work on the first regularly scheduled work period after your service ends (allowing for reasonable travel time).
 If you are on military leave for more than 30 days, you must apply for reinstatement in accordance with USERRA and applicable state laws.